Best Backcountry Ski Poles of 2021

 The Traverse is light on the wallet when compared to other poles in our test.
-It was not, however, the lightest pole in our test, and has a slightly heavier swing weight, but it's not unpleasant.
-The basket is made from stiff plastic that flexes only slightly on firm sidehill traverses, and can feel awkward on hard snow.
-That said, if you are looking for a durable pair of backcountry ski poles that work for all types of skiing, then the Traverse is for you.
+However, it is not the lightest pole on the market and has a slightly heavier swing weight, though it's not unpleasant.
+The basket is made from stiff plastic that flexes only slightly on firm sidehill traverses, and it can feel awkward on hard snow.
+That said, if you are looking for a durable pair of backcountry ski poles that work for all types of skiing, then this is the pole for you.

 Read review: Black Diamond Traverse

 Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
 For these users, the Black Diamond Whippet is a classic standby of the steep skiing world.
 The most recent iteration builds upon the product's past successes, adding a removable pick design.
 In short, it functions as a normal, three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip whenever it is desired.
 The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

 The biggest downside to the Whippet is its weight.
 With the pick attached, the pole weighs about twice as much as other poles.
 The higher swing weight is not noticeable, especially in steep terrain, where our minds are on other things.
 Another major bummer is that the pole is sold as a single individual pole.
 If it came in a set, then it would be the only pair of backcountry poles you'd ever need.